EliasRivamar/EliasRivamar/README.md

 # 👋 Hi, I'm Eli
+### Computer Science Student and enthusiastic Full-Stack developer
 ![653697](https://github.com/user-attachments/assets/638d0e65-14a8-4b5c-9fea-8208eb3504c4)

-### Computer Science Student and enthusiastic fFull-Stack developer

 I am in my fourth year of my degree in Computer Science.
 However, with a personal passion for web development.
 Enjoying the proccess of creating and developing clean, elegant, and efficient websites.